 Sedgwick County Park is one of Wichita’s most popular parks and home to the Great Plain Renaissance & Scottish Festival twice a year.
 This 645-acre park on the west side of Wichita includes a boundless playground, tons of walking and biking trails and five fishing ponds.
 The Sunrise Boundless Playground is a 27,000-square-foot barrier-free playground.
 Its main feature is the fact that more than 70 percent of the playground equipment can be used by people of all ages regardless of their health or physical limitations.
 Looking for a unique place for photography fun?
 Near the 13th street entrance to the park is the Sedgwick County Art Walk, a family-friendly, 20-acre meadow that features five large environmental, interactive public art installations by various artists.

 Veterans Memorial Park

-Even locals may not realize how incredible this hidden gem is in the middle of downtown.
-Wichita’s Veterans Memorial Park is home to 18 memorials in a 4.5-acre plot of land next to the Arkansas River.
-It is also one of only three parks in the United States with a memorial commemorating the Berlin Airlift, which will be dedicated in September 2019.
+Even locals may not realize how incredible this hidden gem is along the Arkansas River, not far from the Keeper of the Plains.
+Wichita’s Veterans Memorial Park is home to 18 memorials in a 4.5-acre plot of land in downtown Wichita.
+It is also one of only three parks in the United States with a memorial commemorating the Berlin Airlift, which was dedicated in September 2019.
 This park represents six wars and every branch of the military, including Union and Confederate soldiers.

-Learn more about the 144 parks Wichita has to offer by exploring our parks, hikes & bike paths page.
+Learn more about the 144 parks Wichita has to offer by exploring our parks, hikes & bike paths.